Skip to Content

 Additionally, studies have shown that when consumed in low to moderate amounts, it is safe for the majority of people.

-High doses of caffeine, however, may have unfavorable and even harmful side effects.
+High doses of caffeine, however, may have unfavourable and even harmful side effects.
 Your genes significantly influence how tolerant you are to it, according to research.

 Some people are able to consume much more caffeine than others without experiencing any adverse effects.